High-Value Watch Packaging: 2026 Luxury Watch Shipping Guide

 🎁 Original hard case

-Use the priority case (Rolex, AP, etc.).
-The watch must be immobile on its internal support.
+Use the designated case (Rolex, AP, etc.).
+The watch must remain stationary on its internal mount.

 4.